mgimond/Colby-summer-git-workshop-2021/git.md

 ./  ../  .git/
 ```

-`.git` is a hidden folder.
-This is the  guts of this folder's git repo.
-If you were to remove this folder, you would lose all tracked changes to the current project folder, so this  folder you should not be touched!
+`.git/` is a hidden *folder*.
+This folder is the  guts of this repo's versioning ecosystem.
+If you were to remove this folder, you would lose all tracked changes to the current project folder, so this  folder should not be touched!

-## Create a new file
+## Add a new file to your repo

 Next, you'll create a new file called `fruits.txt`  in the `proj1` folder.
-Feel free to use any plain text editor using a GUI (such as *TextEdit* on Macs, or *Notepad* on Windows) or a command line application such as *vim* or *nano*.
+Feel free to use any plain text editor in a GUI (such as *TextEdit* on Macs, or *Notepad* on Windows) or in a command line application such as *vim* or *nano*.

 In this newly created file, add the following text (make sure that each word is placed on its own line, i.e. use a carriage return).